iterait/emloop/cxflow/hooks/README.md

 This event is invoked after every batch regardless of what stream is being processed.
 In fact, the stream name will be available in the `stream_name` argument.

-The second and last argument named `batch_data` is a dict of stream sources and net outputs.
+The second and last argument named `batch_data` is a dict of stream sources and model outputs.

-Imagine a dataset that provides streams with `images` and `classes` sources and a net which takes the `images` and outputs its own `preditions`.
+Imagine a dataset that provides streams with `images` and `classes` sources and a model which takes the `images` and outputs its own `preditions`.
 In this case, the `batch_data` would contain the following dict
 ```python
 {'images': ['1st image', '2nd image'...],